 New brand Floral Street, named after the road in Covent Garden, is a brand that focuses its perfumes on bunches of flowers, rather than individual notes.
 Founder Michelle Feeney is responsible for some of the biggest beauty brands in the world, including Crème de la Mer, MAC, and St Tropez.
 She collaborated with perfumer Jérôme Epinette who has created famous cult scents like Byredo Gypsy Water and Vilhelm Parfumerie Dear Polly.
 Floral Street was inspired by the gap between the high-street brand Lush, that Feeney's 13-year-old daughter is obsessed with, and the luxury of Jo Malone.

-"I realised there was this gap in the middle for fine fragrance and I thought I'm going to go into that space."
+"I realized there was this gap in the middle for fine fragrance and I thought I'm going to go into that space."
 Each perfume costs £55.

 Next up, want to smell unique on a budget?
 These niche perfumes, all under £50, ought to do it.